Skip to content

 Pre-flagging adds value when the cost of reviewer time exceeds the cost of running structural analysis, but several conditions undermine that trade-off:

-• Infrastructure and setup functions: Functions not yet called within the PR — setup hooks, migration helpers, exported API surface — will appear as dead code to a call-graph analyzer.
+• Infrastructure and setup functions: functions not yet called within the PR — setup hooks, migration helpers, exported API surface — will appear as dead code to a call-graph analyzer.
 Treat entry-point configuration as a first-class parameter, not an afterthought.

-• Cross-file call graphs are expensive: Dead code detection that only inspects the generated module (as in the flag_dead_code example above) misses legitimate calls from existing files.
+• Cross-file call graphs are expensive: dead code detection that only inspects the generated module (as in the flag_dead_code example above) misses legitimate calls from existing files.
 Building a full project call graph adds pipeline latency and may require language-specific tooling.

-• Single-study generalization risk: The AUC 87.1% result comes from one codebase and one AI model.
+• Single-study generalization risk: the AUC 87.1% result comes from one codebase and one AI model.
 Feature importance will differ across languages, project types, and model generations — validate false-positive rates locally before routing suppressions to the agent.

-• False negatives pass bad code unexamined: A 12.9% error rate leaves roughly 1-in-8 deletable functions unflagged.
+• False negatives pass bad code unexamined: a 12.9% error rate leaves roughly 1-in-8 deletable functions unflagged.
 Reviewers who lean on the report may skip unflagged code too quickly, raising the cost of each missed deletion.

-• False positives block valid abstractions: A utility called only once looks like over-engineering by metrics but may be essential for testability or extension.
+• False positives block valid abstractions: a utility called only once looks like over-engineering by metrics but may be essential for testability or extension.
 Flags routed back to the agent can regenerate away intentional design decisions — the inverse risk to the abstraction bloat the pattern targets.

-• Feedback loop without calibration: Returning flags for regeneration without calibrating "spec scope" can cause under-generation in later tasks.
+• Feedback loop without calibration: returning flags for regeneration without calibrating "spec scope" can cause under-generation in later tasks.
 A regeneration limit and human fallback prevent loops.

 Key Takeaways